Pennin Perumai

 Pennin Perumai is a 1956 Indian Tamil-language film directed by P. Pullayya, starring Sivaji Ganesan, Gemini Ganesan, Savitri and Santha Kumari.
-It is a remake of the Telugu film Ardhangi, which was based on Maddipatla Suri's Telugu translation of the Bengali novel Swayamsiddha, written by Manilal Banerjee.
+It is a remake of the 1955 Telugu film Ardhangi, which was based on Maddipatla Suri's Telugu translation of the Bengali novel Swayamsiddha, written by Manilal Banerjee.
 The film was released on 17 February 1956.

 Plot

 Padma is forced to marry a mentally dull man Raghu, whom she eventually makes a normal human while teaching a lesson to his scheming step-mother and step-brother.

 Production

 Pennin Perumai was the first film where Gemini and Sivaji Ganesan acted together.
-Durai, who later went on to become a director, worked as a sound engineer.
+Durai, who later became a director, was a sound engineer for the film.

 Soundtrack

 The music was composed by B. N. Rao and A. Rama Rao.
 Background score was provided by Master Venu.
 All lyrics were penned by Thanjai N. Ramaiah Dass.
 The song "Azhuvadhaa Illai Sirippadhaa" is the first duet T. M. Soundararajan and P. Susheela sang together.